Detavern/rospm/README.md

 Value : 1
 ```

-And there is some trick to bypassing it:
+However, there is some trick to bypassing it:
 ```
 [admin@MikroTik] > $Print (1)
 Type  : num